cjw199/MR1dCNN.jl/README.md

 `train(args, archs)`.

-This training function takes two arguments: the training parameters object (here, `args`) and the model architecture definition (here, `archs`).
+This training function takes one argument: the training parameters object (here, `args`).
 The data will be automatically loaded and transformed, training executed, and (provided `args.save_model` remains set to `true`) save the best-performing model to an output directory.
-It will also (provided `args.tblogging` remains set to `true`) log model parameters and performance data on a per-epoch basis to a Tensorboard log file.
+It will also (if `args.tblogging` is set to `true`) log model parameters and performance data on a per-epoch basis to a Tensorboard log file.

 #### Basic Usage